Bastet: Ancient Egypt’s Most Important Cat Goddess

 So about that.
 The hieroglyph of Bastet is a sealed alabaster perfume jar.
 How would this ever relate to one of the most important cat goddesses?

 Some suggest that it might represent the ritual purity involved in her cult.
 But, as indicated, we can’t be fully sure about it.
-No real valuable insights have been given with regards to the hieroglyph.
-So, if you have any suggestions, spread the word and you might become famous.
+No real valuable insights have been given with regard to the hieroglyph.

 Different Names

-It should be said that there is a difference in the way in which Egyptians referred to the cat goddess.
-This is mostly the distinction between lower and upper Egypt.
+There is a difference in the way in which Egyptians referred to the cat goddess.
+This is mostly the distinction between Lower and Upper Egypt.
 While in the lower Egypt region she is indeed referred to as Bastet, the upper Egypt region also referred to her as Sekhmet.
 Also, some sources refer to her as just ‘Bast’.

 A Family of Egyptian Gods

-Our cat headed woman was born into a family of ancient Egyptian gods and goddesses.
-Of course, Bastet herself is the focus of this article.
-But, her family played an important part in her influence and tells us quite a bit about what Bastet represents and where she got her influence from.
+Bastet was born into a family of ancient Egyptian gods and goddesses, but her family tells us quite a bit about what Bastet represents and where she got her influence from.

 Sun God Ra

 The father of Bastet is the sun god Ra.
-He was creation.
-Like, literally, he created everything, and is related to the process of creation in general.
-Of course, the sun is also a vital part of any life on earth, so it would only make sense that something that is so intertwined with creation would be related to something like the sun.
+He was the god of life and a creation.
+Like, literally, he created everything and is related to the process of creation in general.
+Of course, the sun is also a vital part of any life on Earth, so it would only make sense that something that is so intertwined with creation would be related to something like the sun.

-His relationship to the sun goes to show in many parts of his appearance.
+His relation to the sun is reflected in many parts of his appearance.
 From the disk on his head to his left eye, a lot of things about him refer to the fiery ball in space.
 The ancient Egyptians built countless temples in his honor as Ra represented life, warmth, and growth.

 The Many Forms of Ra

-It’s a bit tough to pin down exactly what Ra was and what it represented, since he is also believed to have existed as an actual pharaoh in ancient Egypt.
-This was mainly in relation with Horus, another Egyptian falcon God.
+It’s a bit hard to pin down exactly what Ra was and what he represented since he is also believed to have existed as an actual pharaoh in ancient Egypt.
+This was mainly in relation to Horus, another Egyptian falcon God.
 In this relation, he became Ra-Horakhty or “Ra-Horus in the horizon.”

 Bastet’s Husband Ptah